Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

   * Re-implement all the biscuit A did in his library, or modify A's library to add his eat method,
   * Encapsulate the A library in some container, like a 'biscuit metal box', which is definitively not as easy to eat (especialy because metal tends to be harder your teeth).

-If you developpe library and re-use existing libraries, that's a problem you probably already encountered many times.
+If you develope library and re-use existing libraries, that's a problem you probably already encountered many times.

 This is because there is actualy no good reason to enforce (Java style) interface implementation where type definition occures.
-This is the first big issue comming from the way object model is implemented __and__ conceived in developper's mind.
+This is the first big issue comming from the way object model is implemented __and__ conceived in developer's mind.

 The second big issue, related to the way OOP is done today, is the huge verbosity and boilerplate code introduced by encapsulation.